 VITAS - Temporary Stay Permit Visa (Visa Izin Tinggal Terbatas)

-Our thanks to Olivier Rula for all his help with regular updates on this page!
+Our thanks to Ratna Agustina of Rami Formality Services, Marilyn Ardipradja, and other community members for all their help with updates on this page!